Adhesive: History

 The first U.S. postage stamps used starch-based adhesives when issued in 1847.
 The first US patent (number 61,991) on dextrin (a starch derivative) adhesive was issued in 1867.

-Natural rubber was first used as material for adhesives starting in 1830, which marked the starting point of the modern adhesive.
+Natural rubber was first used as material for adhesives in 1830, which marked the starting point of the modern adhesive.
 In 1862, a British patent (number 3288) was issued for the plating of metal with brass by electrodeposition to obtain a stronger bond to rubber.
 The development of the automobile and the need for rubber shock mounts required stronger and more durable bonds of rubber and metal.
 This spurred the development of cyclized rubber treated in strong acids.
 By 1927, this process was used to produce solvent-based thermoplastic rubber cements for metal to rubber bonding.

 Natural rubber-based sticky adhesives were first used on a backing by Henry Day (US Patent 3,965) in 1845.
 Later these kinds of adhesives were used in cloth backed surgical and electric tapes.
 By 1925, the pressure-sensitive tape industry was born.

 Today, sticky notes, Scotch Tape, and other tapes are examples of pressure-sensitive adhesives (PSA).

 A key step in the development of synthetic plastics was the introduction of a thermoset plastic known as Bakelite phenolic in 1910.
 Within two years, phenolic resin was applied to plywood as a coating varnish.
 In the early 1930s, phenolics gained importance as adhesive resins.

 The 1920s, 1930s, and 1940s witnessed great advances in the development and production of new plastics and resins due to the First and Second World Wars.
 These advances greatly improved the development of adhesives by allowing the use of newly developed materials that exhibited a variety of properties.
 With changing needs and ever evolving technology, the development of new synthetic adhesives continues to the present.
 However, due to their low cost, natural adhesives are still more commonly used.

-Economic importance

-In the course of time and during their development, adhesives have gained a stable position in an increasing number of production processes.
-Many vital products involve some sort of adhesive in the production process.
-Market researchers forecasted a turnover of almost US$50 billion for the global adhesives market in 2019.
-In particular, the economic development of emerging countries such as China, India, Russia, and Brazil will cause a rising demand for adhesives in the future.

-In order to encourage continued development in adhesives technology, The American Sealants Council has an annual Innovation Award for new adhesive and sealant technology.